 - Offers in a viable care option (CDC, FCC, etc.) are initiated by Parent Central and will come by email from MCC.
 The offer remains active for 2 business days.
 During this time you may request to tour the facility, interview the provider, or ask additional questions prior to accepting/deferring/declining the offer. - Offers are considered "tentative"; even upon acceptance by the patron, until CYS eligibility & priority level are validated with Parent Central office through the review of TFI documentation.
 Parent Central will rescind offers if the eligibility and or priority level cannot be validated.
 If this occurs, you may retain your RFC date/time; Parent Central will change the Family Type/Priority Level in MilitaryChildCare.com for all RFCs under that sponsor. - You may defer the request for various reasons, the first request to defer can be initiated when logged into your MCC account.
 Additional deferment requests will require manager approval to process in MCC.
+Deferrals require a DCN change of more than 30 days out to remove the child from the top of the list and the vacancy can be offered to the next child.

-- If the viable care option is declined; you may change your Date Care Needed and continue to have an active RFC or Cancel the RFC for that child/specific location. - Parent Central Services will attempt to contact the parent if no response has been entered into your account after 24 hours; when unable to contact the parent/guardian or the offer is cancelled, the space will be made available to the next eligible child on the wait list. - There is no guarantee that siblings will be offered care at the same time or same program when there are multiple viable care options available.
+- If the viable care option is declined; you may change your Date Care Needed and continue to have an active RFC or Cancel the RFC for that child/specific location.
+When you have declined a viable care option offer, Parent Central is required to notate this if you apply for the Army Fee Assistance program. - When the tentative offer expires, you will need to submit a NEW Request for Care and merge into the waitlist based on this request date/time. - Parent Central Services will attempt to contact the parent if no response has been entered into your account after 24 hours; when unable to contact the parent/guardian or the offer is cancelled, the space will be made available to the next eligible child on the wait list. - There is no guarantee that siblings will be offered care at the same time or same program when there are multiple viable care options available.